-I am a writer, it’s the main thing I do with my life – write stuff.
+I am a writer.
+At least I like to tell myself and others that I am, it’s the main thing I do with my life – write stuff.

 Each time a submission is rejected, a little piece of the author dies, and goes to rest in some dark, dank place inaccessible to anyone, anyone.
 The desire to share (read: show off) said stories runs deep and looking at them in a file, gathering cobwebs and such-like can be rather humiliating, to say the least.